yswcyswc/yswcyswc.github.io/_posts/2023-12-21-CMU course review.md

 ### Summer 2025
 - **15-150 Principles of Functional Programming**: I found many concepts like sequences, continuation-passing style, and higher-order functions really interesting.
 However, the course sometimes felt more focused on learning the SML language itself, and the emphasis on proving totality and other properties could feel slightly pedantic.
 The professor was fantastic; her lectures were so clear and engaging that I attended nearly every one — a first for me at CMU.
 Overall, it was a rewarding experience. _(I spent around 14 hours every week)_

-- **67-505 Information Systems Internship**: Had to enroll in this class only because I am an international student and needs this for my cpt.
+- **67-505 Information Systems Internship**: Had to enroll in this class only because I am an international student and need this for my cpt.

 > Reflection: I spent another summer in Pittsburgh, dealing with the humid weather while working a part-time internship at a local startup.
 Thanks to a patient and wonderful mentor, I learned a great deal about system architecture, microservices, and AWS, and I really enjoyed the company culture.
 Despite this, I found the day-to-day coding itself to be uninteresting.
 This experience led me to question my career path and reconsider my course choices for the upcoming semester.